 Due to limited resources, I also shot and edited the product photography on the site.

 I continued to design for subsequent releases, the last introducing the Nexus family including tablets and media devices.

-I designed the marketing site that introduced Google Play, Google's online marketplace for movies, music, apps, games, and books.
+I worked on the design of the marketing site introducing Google Play, Google's online marketplace for movies, music, apps, games, and books.
 This was a major initiative heralding the main entry point into what is now the majority of Google's products and services.

 Google Analytics redesign

 I lead the long-overdue redesign of the Google Analytics site, showcasing the new tools and features available to subscribers including the new mobile app and premium service.

 I designed the Chromebox for Meetings site which introduced Google Hangouts to the enterprise market through hardware and subscription-based support.
 I shot the products as well as the lifestyle image shown.

 It was designed to live on Chrome.com, which meant pertaining to the established look and feel while keeping the content fresh.

-Another earlier project I worked on was the first Google Wallet site.
+Another earlier site I worked on was the Google Wallet launch site.
 I designed multiple directions and worked with the Wallet marketing team to help establish overall product branding.

-Website portfolio promoting our Web Studio team at Google to give clients and external vendors a better understanding or our experience and services provided.
+Website portfolio promoting our Web Studio team at Google to give clients and external vendors a better understanding or our experience and services we provided.